Fodor's Expert Review Rue Mouffetard

 This winding cobblestone street is one of the city's oldest and was once a Roman road leading south from Lutetia (the Roman name for Paris) to Italy.
 The upper half is dotted with restaurants and bars that cater to tourists and students; the lower half is the setting of a lively morning market, Tuesday through Sunday.
 The highlight of le Mouffe, though, is the stretch in between where the shops spill into the street with luscious offerings such as roasting chickens and potatoes, rustic saucisson, pâtés, and pungent cheeses, especially at Androuët (No. 134).
 If you're here in the morning, Le Mouffetard Café (No. 116) is a good place to stop for a Continental breakfast (about €10).
-If it's aperitif time, head to Place de la Contrescarpe for a cocktail, or enjoy a glass of wine at Cave La Bourgogne (No. 144).
+If it's apéritif time, head to Place de la Contrescarpe for a cocktail, or enjoy a glass of wine at Cave La Bourgogne (No. 144).
 Prefer to just do a little noshing?
-Sample the chocolates at de Neuville (No. 108) and Mococha (No. 89).
-For one of the best baguettes in Paris and other delicious organic offerings, detour to nearby Boulanger de Monge, at 123 rue Monge.
+Sample the chocolates at Mococha (No. 89) or the gelato at Gelati d'Alberto (No. 45).
 Note that most shops are closed Monday.